-One of the biggest reasons why would-be customers back out of making an online purchase are because they don’t feel their financial information is safe.
-It is of critical importance to let a customer know their payment information is safe, which is why a website needs to showcase its security features (such as Norton Secured, MasterCard SecureCode, VeriSign Secured, GeoTrust, McAfee Secure, and so on).
+One of the biggest reasons why would-be customers back out of making an online purchase is because they don’t feel their financial information is safe.
+It is critical to let customers know their payment information is safe, which is why a website needs to showcase its security features (such as Norton Secured, MasterCard SecureCode, VeriSign Secured, GeoTrust, McAfee Secure, and so on).

-According to Shopify (2017), 61 percent of online customers indicated they have avoided making a purchase but they did not see the financial security trust logos.
-Additionally, nearly 76 percent of customers said they did not make a purchase because they didn’t recognize the trust logos.
+According to Shopify (2017), 61 percent of online customers said they have avoided making a purchase but did not see the logos of financial security trust.
+Additionally, nearly 76 percent of customers said they did not purchase because they didn’t recognize the trust logos.

 - Offer More Payment Options